 Coverage Snapshots.
 Fig. 3(b)-3(c) depict the optimal DL and UL associations, with respect to the traffic arrival rates shown in Fig. 3(a), by ignoring the backhaul network (or assuming it's over-provisioned).
-In the DL, most users are attached to the macro BSs due to their high transmission power, whereas in the UL each user is mainly attached to the nearest BS [23].
-In the following, we focus on different under-provisioned backhaul scenarios, and study the DL associations.
-In Fig. 3(d) we adopt a wired-star backhaul topology, where SCs shrink their coverage areas, by handing-over users to other BSs, in order to offload the corresponding (underprovisioned) backhaul links; this phenomenon becomes more intense in the "hotspot" areas (i.e. BS4 and BS7 have vastly decreased their coverage areas) due to the higher traffic demand.
-Similarly, in Fig. 3(e), we assume a wireless-star backhaul topology, where SCs further decrease their coverage areas, due to the higher backhaul capacity loss caused from the long wireless links (see Eq.(22)).
+In the DL, most users are attached to the macro BSs due to their high transmission power, whereas in the UL each user is mainly attached to the nearest BS [22].
+In the following, we focus on different under-provisioned backhaul scenarios, and study the DL associations (similar behavior in the UL; we refer the interested reader to [33] for them).
+In Fig. 3(d) we adopt a wired-star backhaul topology, where SCs shrink their coverage areas, by handing-over users to other BSs, in order to offload the corresponding (under-provisioned) backhaul links; this phenomenon becomes more intense in the "hot-spot" areas (i.e. BS4 and BS7 have vastly decreased their coverage areas) due to the higher traffic demand.
+Similarly, in Fig. 3(e), we assume a wireless-star backhaul topology, where SCs further decrease their coverage areas, due to the higher backhaul capacity loss caused from the long wireless links (see Eq.(17)).